Clastify logo

 What to include

 In this topic, you deduce expressions for homogeneous reactions, so all assessed reacting species are in the same phase.
-If an aqueous reaction uses water as the solvent, don’t include water because its concentration is effectively constant.
+When an aqueous reaction uses water as the solvent, leave water out because its concentration is effectively constant.
 Pure liquids and pure solids are left out of concentration expressions for the same reason.

 State symbols help in the equation, but don’t put them inside the square brackets.
 The bracket already means the concentration of that species at equilibrium.

-The size of K shows the extent of reaction: how far the forward reaction has gone by the time equilibrium is reached.
+The size of KK shows the extent of reaction: how far the forward reaction has gone by the time equilibrium is reached.

-When K is very large, the numerator in the equilibrium expression is much larger than the denominator, so products dominate.
-When K is very small, reactants dominate instead.
-If K is close to 1, neither side is strongly favoured, although the exact concentrations still depend on the equation stoichiometry.
+When KK is very large, the numerator in the equilibrium expression is much larger than the denominator, so products dominate.
+When KK is very small, the mixture is mainly reactants.
+If KK is close to 1, neither side is strongly favoured, though the actual concentrations still depend on the equation stoichiometry.

 How the magnitude of K indicates which side is favoured at equilibrium.